 Seizure monitoring is a crucial investigation for certain patients with epilepsy or suspected epilepsy.
 In essence, seizure monitoring is the direct observation of the patient’s symptoms by the treating team – observation by video and EEG.
 Data gathered from EMU testing informs the team – the epileptologist (attending/ faculty neurologist who specializes in epilepsy), the nurse practitioner, rotating neurology residents and fellows, nurse coordinators, and EEG technologists – about the type of spell the patient is experiencing.
 The patient’s symptoms are thoroughly understood first-hand in this manner, and appropriate management plans are made.
 Patients generally stay for 3-5 days, and anti-seizure medication are usually weaned and/or discontinued to provoke the occurrence of spells.

 For patients with medication resistant epilepsy who may be candidates for epilepsy surgery, EMU evaluation is a mandatory procedure – often called ‘Phase I’ evaluation – that informs the treating team about the brain area that is producing seizures and how those seizures spread.
 An equally important test is a high-definition MRI brain scan.
 Most patients will have had an MRI prior to their EMU; otherwise an appointment for MRI will be made on discharge.
 Pre-surgical patients also undergo neuropsychological testing while they are admitted to the EMU; sometimes neuropsychological testing is performed after discharge as an outpatient.
-Together with the results of other tests (MEG, PET etc.; see below) the treating team is able to identify whether the patient will benefit or from surgery, and whether still further tests are required to make that determination.
+Together with the results of outpatient based tests (MEG, PET etc.) the treating team is able to identify whether the patient will benefit or from surgery, and whether still further tests are required to make that determination.
 These decisions are made at the conclusion of the patient EMU stay and occur at our weekly multi-disciplinary epilepsy patient management conference.

 Information for Patients